Benjamin-Italiaander/My_Notes/Linux/yubikey/README.md

 ```

 > **SAVE your management key and PUK somewhere safe.**
 > I made a QR code from it and stored it offline.
+I have a instruction [here](https://github.com/Benjamin-Italiaander/My_Notes/blob/main/Linux/cli/qrcode.md) about how to generate a qr-code in you cli

 ---